TSE-Systems/tse-analytics-docs/docs/get-started/main-menu.md

 - Help: Access support manual resource or contact customer support.
 - About: View information about the software version.

+!!! note
-> **Note:** If the toolbar disappears, and you can't find the following widgets: Open Workspace, Save Workspace, Import Dataset, and Add Widget, it is likely that the toolbar has been hidden.
+    If the toolbar disappears, and you can't find the following widgets: Open Workspace, Save Workspace, Import Dataset, and Add Widget, it is likely that the toolbar has been hidden.
     To restore the toolbar, right-click on the main menu and select the option to display the toolbar again.
-> {style = 'note'}

 ![Figure: ToolBar Menu.png](../images/ToolBar Menu.png)